droundy/fac/web/documentation.md

 : Show the output of every command (stdout and stderr), even if that command succeeds.

+`--log-output LOG_DIRECTORY`
+: Save the output of every command (both stdout and stderr) to a separate file in the directory `LOG_DIRECTORY`, which will be created if it does not yet exist.

 --makefile MAKEFILE
 : After building, create a makefile with name MAKEFILE, which can be used to perform this build if fac is unavailable.